๐Ÿ’€Anatomy and Physiology I

 Nervous System

-• CNS and PNS division—the brain and spinal cord (CNS) integrate information, while cranial and spinal nerves (PNS) transmit signals to and from the body
+• CNS and PNS division: the brain and spinal cord (CNS) integrate and process information, while cranial and spinal nerves (PNS) carry signals to and from the body

-• Homeostatic control center—the hypothalamus coordinates autonomic functions including temperature, hunger, thirst, and circadian rhythms
+• Homeostatic control center: the hypothalamus coordinates autonomic functions including temperature, hunger, thirst, and circadian rhythms.
+It also serves as the primary link between the nervous and endocrine systems.

 Endocrine System

-• Hormone signaling—glands (pituitary, thyroid, adrenals, pancreas, gonads) secrete chemical messengers into blood that bind to specific target cell receptors
+• Hormone signaling: glands (pituitary, thyroid, adrenals, pancreas, gonads) secrete chemical messengers into the blood that bind to specific target cell receptors

-• Slower but sustained effects compared to nervous system—hormones regulate metabolism, growth, reproduction, and long-term homeostatic adjustments
+• Slower but sustained effects compared to the nervous system.
+Hormones regulate metabolism, growth, reproduction, and long-term homeostatic adjustments.

-Compare: Nervous System vs. Endocrine System—both regulate body functions, but nervous signals are fast, specific, and short-lived while hormonal signals are slower, widespread, and prolonged.
-If an FRQ asks about stress response, discuss how both systems contribute: sympathetic activation (immediate) plus cortisol release (sustained).
+Compare: Nervous System vs. Endocrine System: both regulate body functions, but nervous signals are fast, specific, and short-lived while hormonal signals are slower, widespread, and prolonged.
+The stress response is a great example of how both systems work together: sympathetic nervous activation produces an immediate "fight or flight" reaction, while cortisol release from the adrenal cortex sustains the body's response over hours.

 Transport and Circulation